adsp-hyperfake/HyperFaaS/README.md

    cd HyperFaaS
    ```

-2. Build components and the go functions:
+2. Build components and the Go functions:
    ```
    just build
    ```